Applying to Dutchess Day

 Step 5.
 The Admission Committee Meets to Review Completed Applications.

-K-8 applicants and their families are notified of decisions after they have completed the application process.
+PK-8 applicants and their families are notified of decisions after they have completed the application process.
 For classes where there is available space, we can offer acceptance immediately.
-For classes that are fully enrolled, the applicant can be accepted and placed in a wait pool.
-After re-enrollment of current students is completed in March, students in the wait pool will be offered a contract if space becomes available.
+For classes that are fully enrolled, the applicant will be placed in a wait pool.
+After re-enrollment of current students is completed in February, students in the wait pool will be offered a contract if space becomes available.
+Pre-school children must be independent in the bathroom.